nham/wabbo/entries/2015-05-11-probability-2.md

 tags: math, probability
 ---

 [Last time][prob-1] we had just defined probability spaces.
-A probability space is a mathematical representation of an experiment or any situation where the outcome is not certain.
+A [probability space][part1-prob-space] is a mathematical representation of an experiment or any situation where the outcome is not certain.
 The basic data consists of

  - the set of all possible outcomes, called the **sample space**.
  - a collection of subsets of the sample space whose probability we are able to measure, called the **events**